-Each student will give a talk two to three times throughout the year.
+Each student will give a talk five times throughout the year.
 A schedule will be given to the students as to when they are speaking and how often they are speaking so that they can be thoroughly prepared.
-The student speakers will speak each Friday morning.
-On Monday of the week that a student is speaking, they will be given an assigned passage of scripture related to the previous week's topic that they will teach the following Friday.
+The students will all speak on scheduled Tuesday afternoons.
+The week before students speak, they will be given an assigned passage of scripture that they will teach the following week.
 Talks must include an introduction, organized, valuable, and thought-provoking points, a comfortable, creative, and confident presentation, along with a conclusion and outline.
 These talks should walk the audience through the assigned scripture, sharing teaching points gained from that passage.
 Students will be graded on their talks by staff members.